ikmalghani/Manufacturing-Workflow-Management-System/README.md

 A lightweight web application for managing products, inventory movements, sales, and production schedules in a manufacturing environment.
 It provides a straightforward UI for day‑to‑day operations and reporting.

+## Disclaimer
+This project was built in 2023 as part of a university coursework assignment.

 ## Video Demo
 [![Watch the demo](https://drive.google.com/thumbnail?id=1Gm72orpyRa2A_LwA1_UyL2JRDS39wHIH&sz=w1200)](https://drive.google.com/file/d/1Gm72orpyRa2A_LwA1_UyL2JRDS39wHIH/preview)